Regulation of novel foods

-The Novel Foods Regulation sets out detailed rules for how novel foods, ingredients and processes are approved for use.
-The regulation defines a novel food as one that wasn't sold to any significant extent in the EU prior to 15 May 1997.
+The novel foods regulation sets out details for how novel foods, ingredients and processes are approved for use.
+The regulation defines a novel food as one that wasn't sold to any significant extent in the EU before 15 May 1997.

 - have a new or intentionally modified primary molecular structure

 - consist of - or are isolated from - micro-organisms, fungi or algae

 - consist of, are isolated from or produced from minerals

 - consist of, are isolated from or produced from plants or their parts (but not food and food ingredients obtained by traditional propagating or breeding methods with a history of safe food use)

 - are produced using a new process that leads to significant changes in their composition or structure affecting their nutritional value, their metabolism or the level of undesirable substances they contain

 Food and food ingredients covered by the regulation must not: